typekpb/gedit-themes/README.md

-# Themes for Gedit 3
+# Themes for Gedit 3 and 2

 Version 0.3.0